Azure-Samples/azure-sql-db-serverless-geospatial/README.md

 ## How it works

-The sample uses an Azure Function to monitor Real-Time Public Transportation Data, available as [GTS-Realtime Feed](https://gtfs.org/reference/realtime/v2/) and published by several public transportation companies like, for example, the [King County Metro](https://kingcounty.gov/depts/transportation/metro/travel-options/bus/app-center/developer-resources.aspx).
+The sample uses an Azure Function to monitor Real-Time Public Transportation Data, available as [GTFS-Realtime Feed](https://gtfs.org/reference/realtime/v2/) and published by several public transportation companies like, for example, the [King County Metro](https://kingcounty.gov/depts/transportation/metro/travel-options/bus/app-center/developer-resources.aspx).

-Every 15 seconds the Azure Function will wake up and get the GTS Realtime Feed.
+Every 15 seconds the Azure Function will wake up and get the GTFS Realtime Feed.
 It will send data to Azure SQL where, thanks to [Geospatial](https://docs.microsoft.com/en-us/sql/relational-databases/spatial/spatial-data-sql-server) support, data will be stored and processed to see if any of the monitored buses (in table `dbo.MonitoredRoutes`) is a Geofence (stored in `dbo.GeoFences` table).
 If yes, the function will call an IFTTT endpoint to send a notification to a mobile phone.
 Better leave the office to be sure not to miss the bus!

 ## Pre-Requisites

 To run this sample, you need to have [Azure Function Core Tools 3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) or [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and an Azure SQL database to use.

 If you need help to create an Azure SQL database, take a look here: [Running the samples](https://github.com/yorek/azure-sql-db-samples#running-the-samples).

 If you are using Visual Studio Code, make also sure to have installed [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) and started it.

 ## Create Database and import Route static data

-TDB
+The GTFS Realtime feed will give you data with some values that needs to be decoded like, for example, the `RouteId`.
+In order to transform such Id into something meaningful, like the Route name (eg. 221 Education Hill - Crossroads - Eastgate).

+You can download the static data zip file from here [King County Metro GTFS Feed Zip File](https://kingcounty.gov/depts/transportation/metro/travel-options/bus/app-center/developer-resources.aspx) and then you can import it into the `dbo.Routes` table using the Import capabilities of [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-flat-file-wizard), [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-server-import-extension) or just using BULK LOAD as in script `./Database/01-import-csv.sql`

 ## Settings